 Requesting Space within the IHPI Footprint

-Any requests for changes to space assignments or new space allocations must first be approved by Department leadership, and then submitted to MSA Facilities by completing the Medical School Space Request Form.
-For questions regarding the request form, please contact MSFSpacePlanning@umich.edu.
+Any changes in occupancy, density, or room use function must first be approved by Department leadership, and then submitted to MSA Facilities by completing the Medical School Space Request Form.
+For questions regarding the request form, please contact [email protected].

 Prior to any relocations or modifications of space, the MSA facilities team will review all requests with IHPI Leadership for approval.
 Please note that occupancy rates are at full or near full capacity and assigned space is in high demand.